django-import-export/django-import-export/docs/faq.rst

 To resolve this, you should avoid using temporary file system storage in multi server environments.

-Refer to :ref:`import process<import-process>` for more information.
+Refer to :ref:`customizable_storage` for more information.

 How to export large datasets
 ----------------------------